NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 These statutes are taken from [rust-lang's Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct), which provides a great compromise between explicit behaviors and subjective goals.
-Only the moderation body name has been changed.
+Only minor changes have been made.

 - We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression,